aldur/RedditWallpaperChooser/README.md

 # RedditWallpaperChooser

-RedditWallpaperChooser will download from any subreddit of your choice the trending wallpapers of the day.
+RedditWallpaperChooser will download the trending wallpapers of the day from any subreddit of your choice.

-__Caution:__ RedditWallpaperChooser is still a work in progress.

 ## Features